Police say a home was bursting with stolen Amazon packages. Three people have been arrested.

 “Amazon told us that’s just going to be the tip of the iceberg,” he added.

 Police said they believe the packages were stolen from an Amazon distribution center in Oklahoma City.
-Authorities said they suspect Cerqueira and Perez, two third-party drivers, loaded extra pallets into a truck when they arrived at the warehouse.
+Authorities said they suspect Cerqueira and Perez loaded extra pallets into a truck when they arrived at the warehouse.
 Instead of taking the merchandise to the U.S. Postal Service or UPS so the items could be delivered, Tye said, the men allegedly took the packages to the home in Luther.
 There, police said, some items were opened for their own use and others were possibly sold online.

 Most of the packages recovered by authorities were meant to be delivered in southern Oklahoma, while some had Kansas and Texas labels, police said.
 Authorities said they believe the alleged thefts dated back several months.